victordgr8t/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

-Next we run the docker compose command, make sure to return to the root folder of the project to avoid mistakes
+Next we run the docker compose command, make sure to return to the root folder of the project to avoid intalling in the wrong folder.

 ```sh
 docker compose up